xshyamx/restclient-mode/README.md

 | `C-c C-a` | Show all collapsed regions |
 | `C-c C-i` | Show information on restclient variables at point |

 The last two functions are implemented as `restclient-outline-mode` minor mode, which is activated by default via hook for major mode.
-Remove this hook using `(remove-hook 'restclient-mode-hook 'restclient-outline-mode)` if you don't wish to have this behaviour, or it clashes with any other binding for `TAB` like autocomplete.
+Remove this hook using `(remove-hook 'restclient-mode-hook 'restclient-outline-mode)` if you don't wish to have this behavior, or it clashes with any other binding for `TAB` like autocomplete.

 Query file example: